Here we take a look to see where the winner of the US Open tends to finish after the first round from those last 30 editions of the competition

 However, not that many players have actually gone on to win having finished the first day in either fourth or fifth place.

-Brooks Koepka won from being fourth and two strokes behind last year, eventually winning by four, although he was the first player to win from either position since 2003.
+Brooks Koepka won from being fourth and two strokes behind in 2018, eventually winning by four, although he was the first player to win from either position since 2003.

 Other players to have won having finished their first round in fourth or fifth on the leaderboard are: